apache/arrow/c_glib/README.md

 You can use packages or build by yourself to install Arrow GLib.
 It's recommended that you use packages.

+Note that the packages are "unofficial".
+"Official" packages will be released in the future.

 ### Package

 There are supported platforms: